Motivation

 “Is this much better than I could do by hand?
 Sure is.”1

-In February 2026, he published “Claude’s Cycles” — a five-page note that opens:
+In February 2026, he published “Claude’s Cycles” — a five-page note with an opening statement:

 “Shock!
 Shock!
 I learned yesterday that an open problem I’d been working on for several weeks had just been solved by Claude Opus 4.6.”2

-A colleague fed an unsolved graph theory conjecture — destined for a future volume of TAOCP — directly to Claude.
+A colleague fed an unsolved graph theory conjecture — an exercise for a future volume of TAOCP — directly to Claude.
 In roughly an hour across 31 systematic explorations, the model tried brute-force search, invented “serpentine patterns,” hit dead ends, pivoted, and found a construction verified correct for every odd number up to 101.
 Knuth wrote the formal proof himself, then published the paper.
-His closing line: “Hats off to Claude!”2
+His closing line:

 The Pattern, Summed Up